DevExpress-Examples/dockerize-office-file-api-app/README.md

 # How to Dockerize an Office File API .NET Core Application

-This example shows how to create an ASP.NET Core Web API application that uses [Office File API](http://docs.devexpress.com/OfficeFileAPI/14911/office-file-api?p=netstandard) to convert a document into HTML on a server.
+This example shows how to create an ASP.NET Core Web API application that uses [Office File API](http://docs.devexpress.com/OfficeFileAPI/14911/office-file-api?p=netstandard) to convert a document to HTML on the server.
 The project contains a [Dockerfile](./CS/DocumentConversionWebApi/Dockerfile) that specifies how to build the application in a Docker container.

 ## Build the Docker Image